What is a ‘high impact’ journal?

 - What’s the truly original nature of your results?

 - How and why is your work new and interesting?

 - What’s new and challenging about the outcomes of your study?

 - Are you providing a solution to a difficult problem?

 Aim high when submitting your articles to international journals, as we have discussed.
-With your message in place, aim for the best journal on your impact-factor ranked list.
-Celebrate if you get sent out for review: the article submission process is gruelling for most academics and so few take the time to celebrate their achievements at each step of the process.
-Getting an article sent out for peer-review in a leading international journal is a big achievement, bearing in mind that around nine of out ten will be rejected by a ‘desk editor’.
+With your message in place, aim for the best journal on your impact factor ranked list.
+Celebrate if you get sent out for review: the article evaluation process is gruelling for most academics and so few take the time to celebrate their achievements at each step of the process.
+Getting an article sent out for peer review in a leading international journal is a big achievement, bearing in mind that around nine of out ten will be rejected by a desk editor.